gtdeng/what-happens-when-FrontEnd/README.md

 ## BACKEND RESPONSE
-- Backend Server processes GET request
+- Backend Server (normally a reverse proxy server, like apache or nginx) processes GET request
-- Backend sends 301 (redirects) and restarts the process, if your requested url is missing 'www' or 'https'
+- Reverse Proxy server sends 301 (redirects) and restarts the process, if your requested url is missing 'www' or 'https'
-- The HTTP/web server (apache/nginx) processes the URL you entered
+- Reverse Proxy server maps the URL you entered in it's Routing Table
-- Backend sends 404 (not found) or continues it's resource generation
+- Reverse Proxy server sends 404 (not found) or continues it's resource generation by establishing a connecting with the Web Server
+- The HTTP/web server (node, ruby on rails, scala...) processes the GET request
 - Backend code retries/generates the HTML and execute queries from the DB
-- Backend sends back a 200 (OK) RESPONSE to the web-server -- Backend normally sends HTML page to the browser via the HTTP channel -- Backend could send a ServiceWorker.js to establish a ServiceWorker, which improves page performance -- Backend could also perform "server-side rendering", rending the entire page on the backend and sending the associated html, css, js, state as an 'html string' which is then parsed by the client
+- Backend sends back a 200 (OK) along with the response to the client -- Backend normally sends HTML page to the browser via the HTTP channel -- Backend could send a ServiceWorker.js to establish a ServiceWorker, which improves page performance -- Backend could also perform "server-side rendering", rending the entire page on the backend and sending the associated html, css, js, state as an 'html string' which is then parsed by the client